Millie Knight

-Millicent Genevieve "Millie" Knight (born 15 January 1999) is a British skier and student who competes at international level for ParalympicsGB in alpine skiing in the slalom, giant slalom Super-G, Super Combined and Downhill events with a sighted guide, Brett Wild.
+Millie Knight (born 15 January 1999) is a British skier and student who competed at international level for ParalympicsGB in alpine skiing in the slalom, giant slalom Super-G, super combined and Downhill events with a sighted guide, Brett Wild.
 When Knight was one year old, she contracted an illness, diagnosed at age three, which resulted in the loss of most of her vision by the age of six.
 She joined the Great Britain Paralympic skiing team in 2012, and progressed to compete at international-level events.
 Knight was the British flagbearer at Sochi in 2014 – her debut Paralympics - where, at the age of 15, she was the youngest person ever to compete for ParalympicsGB at the Winter Games.
 In the same year Knight also became an Honorary Doctor of the University of Kent.

 Early life and education

 Knight was born on 15 January 1999 in Canterbury, Kent.
-She was six when she lost much of her vision; in her left eye she has 5–10% peripheral vision, and in her right eye she has 5%.
+She was six when she lost much of her vision; in her left eye, she has 5–10% peripheral vision, and in her right eye, she has 5%.